 Training your gundog can be a great experience, but it is important to know what you are getting into.
 Here are five things you need to know before gundog training.

-As you are probably aware, gundogs can be extremely obedient and terrific addition to the family.
+As you are probably aware, gundogs can be an extremely obedient and terrific addition to the family.
 However, your gundog will need to be trained, and you need to have thought about a few areas and make some important decisions before starting out.

 Know As Much As You Can About The Breed Of Your Dog